Now accepting new client matters Toronto · Ontario

 • Full representation through trial — $3,000 to $7,000+

 These ranges vary based on the facts, the number of parties, the volume of evidence, and the complexity of the legal issues.
+For help weighing costs against the potential recovery, read is Small Claims Court worth it in Ontario.
 The initial consultation — which is free with Jonathan — gives you a clear picture of what your specific matter will cost.

 Other costs to budget for